jekuno/milia/README.md

       implementing milia: either the tutorial or sample.sh will do that
     - if you're a first time milia implementer, please use both the README and either of the two above documents for assistance: it will save you time.

-### WARNING: don't go commando and try to change everything at once!
-### WARNING: don't go perfectionist and try to bring up a fully written app at once!

-Just follow the instructions for creating the sample, exactly, step-by-step.
-Get the basics working.
-Then change, adapt, and spice to taste.
-Please?!
-Because I'm more inclined to help you solve problems if you've started out by getting the sample working exactly as described!
-If you've tried to go off into the jungle on your own, you are, well, on your own.
-And as they say, _"get out the way you got in!"_

 ## converting an existing app to multi-tenanted